 - Child Sexual Exploitation (CSE)

 - Female Genital Mutilation (FGM)

 - Extremism

 - Domestic Abuse

-- Non Recent Abuse
+- Non-recent abuse

-- Bullying and Cyber Bullying
+- Bullying and cyber-bullying

-- Child Trafficking
+- Child trafficking

-- Criminal Exploitation and Gangs (CCE)
+- Criminal exploitation and Gangs (CCE)

 - Grooming

-- Online Abuse
+- Online abuse

 - Abuse linked to beliefs

+- Extremism and radicalisation

+- County Lines

+- Abuse linked to beliefs

+- Financial abuse

+- Psychological abuse

+- Forced marriage

+- Honour based violence

+- Modern slavery

+- Organisational abuse

+- Self-neglect

+- Cuckooing

 Key areas will be covered in annual training, but it is important for staff to be aware of particular safeguarding areas that may affect specific programmes.
-The DSL will review new programmes and activities to ensure any key areas are flagged in the risk register and will identify any additional training needs if necessary
+The DSL will review new programmes and activities to ensure any key areas are flagged in the risk register and will identify any additional training needs if necessary.

-7.9 Signs of Abuse
+10. Signs of Abuse